 4. Feed your plants

 Kicking things off with top-notch potting mix is an excellent start, but you need to keep up the nutrients while the plants are growing as well.
 The plants will pull all the nutrients out of the soil as they grow and produce, so they will need to be replaced over time.
-Nothing like some good tree services in my city offering free mulch to enthusiastic gardeners & encourage them.
 What you need to add to the soil will depend on what plants you are growing, but liquid fertilisers are a good place to start.

 5. Start small & hardy